Theoretical morphological models of coiling#

 Theoretical morphological models#

-A theoretical morphological model is a model that mimics morphologies and morphogenesis: it maps (a few interpretable) parameters to a form (parameters to form).
-The parameters span a theoretical morphospace, so the model can describe not only forms that exist but also those that are geometrically possible yet unobserved.
+A theoretical morphological model is a model that mimics morphologies and morphogenesis: it maps (a few interpretable) parameters to a form.
+The parameters span a theoretical morphospace; the model can describe not only forms that exist but also those that are theoretically possible yet to be observed.

 Coiling models#